cjekel/similarity_measures/README.md

 If you are interested in setting up an optimization problem using these measures, check out [this Jupyter Notebook](https://github.com/cjekel/similarity_measures/blob/master/Examples_of_Similarity_Measures.ipynb) which replicates Section 3.2 from [2].

 # Changelog
-Version 0.3.0: Fréchet distance now supports N-D data!
+Version 0.3.0: Frechet distance now supports N-D data!
 See [CHANGELOG.md](https://github.com/cjekel/similarity_measures/blob/master/CHANGELOG.md) for full details.

 # Documenation
 Each function includes a descriptive docstring, which you can view online [here](https://jekel.me/similarity_measures/index.html).